Academic Integrity Tools and Statements

 Additionally, SUU recognizes the emergence of generative Artificial Intelligence (AI) in higher education.
 CTI has provided examples of generative AI syllabus statements used at SUU and other higher education institutions.
 CTI also encourages that faculty have open conversations with their colleagues as we navigate this unique tool that is impacting higher education and the world around us.

-Regardless if you decide to utilize these tools and statements, it is important to familiarize yourself with the SUU Policy 6.33: Academic Integrity and procedures for reporting academic integrity violations to the Dean of Students Office.
+Regardless if you decide to utilize these tools and statements, it is important to familiarize yourself with the SUU Policy 6.33: Academic Misconduct and procedures for reporting academic integrity violations to the Academic Integrity Specialist.

 All modalities at SUU can utilize Canvas for submitting assignments to help faculty ensure that students are following the appropriate standards for citing resources.
 Below are two guides that you may find beneficial.